06 Safeguarding children, young people and vulnerable adults policy

 maintain a satisfactory level of health or development or to prevent significant impairment of their health and development and/or who are disabled.

-Informing parents when making a child protection
+Informing parents/carers when making a child protection

 referral